Greening the Monterey Jazz Festival

 Ecology Action partnered with The Offset Project in 2008 to implement the program and bring it their volunteers.
 The program was very simple: bring in the infrastructure to collect the food waste from the vendor areas, targeting only back-of-the-house.

 Our volunteer team was on the ground during the entire Festival ensuring that there was no contamination in the bins.
-In 2012, vendors, working alongside the Fairgrounds maintenance crew and volunteers, diverted 3,760 pounds of food waste from back-of-house vendor and public eating areas during the 55th Monterey Jazz Festival.
-This represents a 50 percent increase over 2011! www.theoffsetproject.org.
+In 2013, vendors, working alongside the Fairgrounds maintenance crew and volunteers, diverted 4,000 pounds of food waste from back-of-house vendor and public eating areas during the 56th Monterey Jazz Festival.
+This represents a 6% increase from 2012, and a 53% increase from 2011! www.theoffsetproject.org.

 Monterey Jazz Festival, in association with U.S. Pure Water, has implemented an impressive self-service filtered water program to eliminate the need for and the waste of single-use plastic bottles.
 Monterey Jazz Festival and U.S. Pure Water are committed to a sustainable practice for water use, acting locally while thinking globally.

 All attendees of the Monterey Jazz Festival will be provided free access to multiple USPW filtered water stations (using compostable coconut shell carbon) throughout the three-day festival.
 Participants are asked to assist in the success of this new program by refilling and re-using drinking containers, leading to a huge reduction in plastic bottle waste from the event.
 Water bottles will also available for purchase, with the proceeds benefiting the Festival’s life-changing jazz education programs.